cube-drone/build-a-the-web-presentation/README.md

 #### Denormalization
 (joke on slide: except too many layers of indirection)

-Uh, you might have noticed that that last example was a bit of a joke.
+Uh, you might have noticed that that last example was a bit ridiculous.

 It's possible that country codes don't need to be normalized into their own table.

 In fact, country codes change very, very rarely, if at all - and - it turns out, doing a full-table find-and-replace once every 5-10 years might be less complicated than doing every single query for the entire lifetime of your application across two tables instead of just one.

-That goes doubly for maintaining a whole extra table for IP address normalization, which I definitely just did to pull your chain a little.
+That goes doubly for maintaining a whole extra table for IP address normalization, which I definitely just did as a joke.

 The driving factor behind normalization comes from a good place, a place of good engineering that lives deep within your gut, but - it's really possible for the desire for properly normalized systems to lead us down paths that actually make our designs worse, and harder to maintain.